mattrussi/gitlab-com-runbooks/howto/uploads.md

 ## Intro ##

-search keywords: attachments, files
+Search keywords: attachments, files

-uploads in production are stored in a GCS bucket: https://docs.gitlab.com/ee/administration/uploads.html#object-storage-settings
+Uploads in production are stored in a GCS bucket: https://docs.gitlab.com/ee/administration/uploads.html#object-storage-settings

-example of an upload URL: `https://gitlab.com/4dface/4dface-sdk/uploads/<secret>/image.png`
+Here's an example of an upload URL: `https://gitlab.com/4dface/4dface-sdk/uploads/<secret>/image.png`

-uploads in rails: `./gitlab-ce/app/models/upload.rb`
+Upload objects in rails are defined here: `./gitlab-ce/app/models/upload.rb`

-## managing uploads (deleting, renaming, etc) ##
+## Managing uploads (deleting, renaming, etc) ##

-at the moment of writing there is no UI for managing uploads: https://gitlab.com/gitlab-org/gitlab-ce/issues/23553
+At the moment of writing there is no UI for managing uploads: https://gitlab.com/gitlab-org/gitlab-ce/issues/23553

-using the console, you can find the upload object in the rails application:
+Using the console, you can find the upload object in the rails application:
 ```ruby
 u = Upload.find_by_secret("<secret>")
 ```